HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/index.rst

   with a collab
 - :doc:`hbpCollaboratory.hbpCollaboratoryAppStore` is a service for interacting with registered application
-- :doc:`hbpCollaboratory.hbpCollaboratoryAutomator` let you automate
-  HBP Collaboratory related tasks
+- :doc:`clb-automator` let you automate HBP Collaboratory related tasks

 Contributing
 ============